ftsrg/gamma/README.md

 The Gamma Statechart Composition Framework is a toolset to model, verify and generate code for component-based reactive systems.
 The framework builds on Yakindu, an open source statechart modeling tool and provides an additional modeling layer to instatiate a communicating network of statecharts.
 Compositionality is hierarchical, which facilitates the creation of reusable component libraries.
 Individual statecharts, as well as composite statechart networks can be validated and verified by an automated translation to
 - [UPPAAL](http://www.uppaal.org/), a model checker for timed automata,
 - [Theta](https://github.com/ftsrg/theta), a generic, modular and configurable model checking framework,
-- [Spin](https://spinroot.com/), a tool for the formal verification of multi-threaded software applications, or
+- [Spin](https://spinroot.com/), a tool for the formal verification of multi-threaded software applications,
-- [nuXmv](https://nuxmv.fbk.eu/), a symbolic model checker for the analysis of synchronous finite-state and infinite-state systems.
+- [nuXmv](https://nuxmv.fbk.eu/), a symbolic model checker for the analysis of synchronous finite-state and infinite-state systems, or
+- [Imandra](https://imandra.ai/), a programming language and an automated reasoning engine to create models/programs and reason about them.
-Once a complete model is built, designers can use the code generation functionality of the framework, which can generate Java code for the whole system.
+Once a complete model is built, designers can use the code generation functionality of the framework, which can generate Java or C code for the whole system.

 Check out http://gamma.inf.mit.bme.hu for more resources about Gamma.
 A good starting point is our [tool paper](https://inf.mit.bme.hu/sites/default/files/publications/icse18.pdf), [slides](https://www.slideshare.net/VinMol/icse2018-the-gamma-statechart-composition-framework-design-verification-and-code-generation-for-componentbased-reactive-systems) and [demo video](https://youtu.be/ng7lKd1wlDo) presented at [ICSE 2018](https://www.icse2018.org/event/icse-2018-demonstrations-the-gamma-statechart-composition-framework-design-verification-and-code-generation-for-component-based-reactive-systems) as well as our [journal paper](https://link.springer.com/article/10.1007/s10270-020-00806-5).